 Home Remedies for Human Papillomavirus (HPV)

-Echinacea: This well known antiviral herb is one of the most popular and relied upon treatments for HPV.
-You can make tinctures or teas from echinacea, both of which are highly effective in boosting the immune system and reduce the appearance of warts.
+This well known antiviral herb is one of the most popular and relied upon treatments for HPV.
+You can make tinctures or teas from echinacea, both of which are highly effective in boosting the immune system and reducing the appearance of warts.
 The phytosterols and other antioxidant compounds in echinacea are able to boost white blood cells and improve the antiviral impact of the immune system.

-Goldenseal: There are two different ways to use goldenseal to combat HPV.
-This herb can be made into a tincture to be applied directly to genital warts, or you can take goldenseal in supplemental form, which is widely available at health food stores and from trained herbalists.
+There are two different ways to use goldenseal to combat HPV.
+This herb can be made as a tincture to be applied directly to genital warts, or you can take goldenseal in supplemental form, which is widely available at health food stores and from trained herbalists.
 This herb has long been known as an antiseptic, but its antiviral properties are what makes it so valuable for HPV home treatment.

-Oregano Oil: The essential oil of oregano is chock full of antiviral and antioxidant components that make it very effective for the treatment of HPV.
+The essential oil of oregano is chock full of antiviral and antioxidant components that make it very effective for the treatment of HPV.
 Since this herb is so widely available, it is one of the most inexpensive home remedies, but the oil should be slightly diluted before use, as it can be an irritant on sensitive areas of the body, despite its antiviral and wart-reducing abilities.

-Garlic: As always, garlic is a popular suggestion for the natural treatment of HPV.
+As always, garlic is a popular suggestion for the natural treatment of HPV.
 The powerful effects of allicin, which is the active ingredient in garlic, include antiviral activities.
-You can soak garlic overnight, and then use the infused water directly on the genital warts for quick effects.
+You can soak garlic overnight, and then use the infused water directly on genital warts for quick effects.

-Final Word of Warning: Again, some varieties of HPV are essentially harmless, many can lead to dangerous premalignant lesions and increase your chances of various types of cancers.
+Word of Caution: Again, some varieties of HPV are essentially harmless, many can lead to dangerous premalignant lesions and increase your chances of various types of cancers.
 You should always speak with a trained physician if you believe you are developing HPV or have signs of genital warts.
 These home remedy treatments are suggested as complementary treatments, but should not completely replace formal medical attention.